 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Thyroid cancer develops in your thyroid, a small, butterfly-shaped gland at the base of your neck.
-This gland produces hormones that regulate your metabolism (how your body uses energy).
+This gland makes hormones that regulate how your body uses energy.
 Thyroid hormones also help control your body temperature, blood pressure and heart rate.
-Thyroid cancer, a type of endocrine cancer, is generally highly treatable, with an excellent cure rate.

 Advertisement